 Based on the lessons from the test cases, on broader consultations within IUCN including Commissions, on the ongoing work of the IUCN Global Protected Areas Programme, the World Heritage Programme, Regional Programmes and IUCN Commissions especially WCPA and CEESP, on the perspectives for implementation of the IUCN Programme in 2013-16, and on the experience and inputs of IUCN Members, a decision to create the “Whakatane Mechanism” is proposed as an integral part of the IUCN Programme, using a “One Programme” approach, to focus on the two strategic interventions described in the above section, namely:

-To implement actions and processes and explore opportunities for conflict resolution at the local level, constructively addressing grievances of indigenous peoples and local communities in relation to protected areas and actively searching fair and lasting solutions;
+To implement actions and processes and explore opportunities for conflict resolution at the local level, assessing respect for human rights in conservation and constructively addressing grievances of indigenous peoples and local communities in relation to protected areas and actively searching fair, just and lasting solutions;

-To support and promote multi-stakeholder dialogues for advancing implementation of new protected area policies at national and sub-national levels especially with a view to supporting indigenous peoples’ and local communities’ rights and interests to improve their livelihoods and sustain their cultures and societies.
+To support and promote multi-stakeholder dialogues for advancing implementation of new protected area policies at national and sub-national levels especially with a view to supporting indigenous peoples’ and local communities’ rights and to improve their livelihoods and sustain their cultures and societies.

 The Whakatane Mechanism contributes through this focus on the broader strategic approach that is required to effect change in the relationship between protected areas and indigenous peoples and local communities, and through addressing particular situations on the ground to make a material difference and demonstrate the effectiveness of the new paradigm.